The tropical critical point and mirror symmetry: Applications in symplectic toric geometry

 \section{Applications in symplectic toric geometry}

-Suppose $\Delta$ is a \emph{Delzant polytope} in $N_\R$.
-This means that every vertex $d$ of $\Delta$ has $r$ edges whose edge directions are spanned by vectors in $N$, and such that the primitive vectors representing the edge directions form a $\Z$-basis of $N$.
-The Delzant polytopes are precisely the moment polytopes of toric symplectic manifolds, where we are thinking of the compact torus $T^\vee_c$, which is the compact real form of $T^\vee$, as acting in a Hamiltonian fashion.
-Note that the lattice polytope $P_D$ from Remark~\ref{r:PD} is Delzant precisely if the toric variety is smooth.
-However a general Delzant polytope need not be a lattice polytope.
-We let $X_\Delta$ be our notation for the toric symplectic manifold with moment polytope $\Delta$ and refer to \cite{Guillemin:book,Canasdasilva:notes} for background.

-We recall an approach to constructing non-displaceable moment map fibers in toric symplectic manifolds using mirror symmetry that was developed in the work of Fukaya, Oh, Ono and Ota, see \cite{FOOO:survey} and references therein, as well as \cite{KimLeeSanda:19}.
+We recall an approach to constructing non-displaceable Lagrangians using mirror symmetry that was introduced in the work of Fukaya, Oh, Ono and Ota for toric symplectic manifolds, see \cite{FOOO:survey,FOOO:I, FOOO:II,KimLeeSanda:19}, and in another version, for toric symplectic orbifolds, in work of Woodward \cite{Woodward:11}.
+We carry on using the notations from Section~\ref{s:tropicalisation}, but in this setting the {\it compact} form $T^\vee_c$ of the torus $T^\vee$ is acting, and we identify $M_\R$ with the Lie algebra $\mathfrak t_c^\vee$ of $T^\vee_c$, and thus $N_\R$ with its dual.

-Each facet $F_i$ of the Delzant polytope $\Delta$ lies on an affine hyperplane $\langle v_i,d\rangle + c_i= 0$, where we can choose $v_i\in M$ to be the uniquely determined primitive facet normal vector $v_i\in M$, and then $c_i\in\R$ is also uniquely determined.
-We thus have a canonical description of $\Delta$ as intersection of half-spaces,